hfour/docsify-tools/README.md

 ### generate-ts-doc

 Like api-documenter, but it doesn't generate separate files for methods or properties.
+Create the .api.json files in a directory (e.g. in docs/2-API) and then run it:

     generate-ts-doc markdown -i docs/2-API -o docs/2-API